 Are you covered by your employer’s workers’ compensation insurance?

 If the company you are working for has workers’ compensation insurance (and most are required to by state law), does it cover you?
 In order to be eligible for workers’ comp benefits, you must be considered and properly listed by your employer as a true employee, rather than an independent contractor.
 In addition, certain workers may or may not be covered by workers’ comp under state law, such as babysitters, housekeepers, seasonal workers, volunteers, or illegal immigrants.
 Claims for workers’ compensation benefits in Virginia are handled exclusively through the Virginia Workers’ Compensation Commission.
-An experienced workers’ compensation attorney will be able to assist you in determining if you are eligible for benefits.
+An experienced Richmond workers’ compensation lawyer will be able to assist you in determining if you are eligible for benefits.

 What benefits are you entitled to?